 I'm in a room.
 There's a door in front of me.
 On the other side of that door is a whole world of adventure and imagination and joy and delight, but for the moment, I'm locked in this gray little room.
 The door itself has a lock that is all rusted.
 I've tried to open it in the past, but I've never gotten very far.
 Sometimes I try to scrape the rust off the lock.
 I also have a rusty old key that I occasionally try to polish.
 Each time, after I've made a little progress, I'll put it into the keyhole in hopes of opening the door.
-It turns a half a millimeter or so, but the brief excitement at my progress dies quickly when I realize, once again, it's not going to open the lock.
+It turns a half a millimeter or so, but the brief excitement at my progress dies quickly when I realize, once again, the lock isn't opening.

 I set the old key aside, and from there I can forget about the door, the lock, and the world outside, for months—years, even.
 But then something happens—I hear birdsong, or I catch a glimpse of color—and I pick up the key and start picking away at the stubborn rust.